-A pirogue trip (arranged with FIGET) through the forest to the Koungou Falls provides an exhilarating introduction to the wilderness, with plenty of opportunities to glimpse birds, monkeys and hippos.
+A pirogue trip through the forest to the Koungou Falls provides an exhilarating introduction to the wilderness, with plenty of opportunities to glimpse birds, monkeys and hippos.
 More than 430 species of bird, including large concentrations of African grey parrots, are recorded as living in the Ivindo Basin, making it one of the most rewarding bird-spotting regions in Africa.
-Indeed, more than 350 species have been recorded in the area immediately surrounding the IRET research station alone.
 Underwater, the Ivindo’s ichthyological fauna changes significantly above and below the falls, as most fish are unable to cross the natural barrier formed by the rapids.

-Outside of the park, FIGET also arranges trips to the little-known Momba Baï, lost deep in the forests some 25km to the west of the Makokou–Okondja (R15) road.
-See here for details on how to visit.
+For pirogue trips, visits to the observation tower and trips to the little-visited Chutes de Migouli or Chutes de Djidji (Dilo), contact FIGET.
+They can also arrange trips to the little-known Momba Baï, lost deep in the forests some 25km to the west of the Makokou–Okondja (R15) road.